MEE Practice: How to Use Model Essay Answers & Sample Examinee Answers Effectively

 Specifically, you should review a few past examinee essays to see:

-- The level of detail needed in your answer – it is much less than shown in the Model MEE Analyses;
+- The level of detail needed in your answer – it is much less than shown in a Model MEE Analysis;

 - The structure and organization of a good essay; and